 Between 2021 and 2023 Harpenden Town Council is undertaking a programme of tree planting across its open spaces.
 Click here to read the latest news about tree planting.
 Identified as an initiative in its Business Plan, the Council is dedicated to developing Harpenden as a sustainable town and to conserving and improving Harpenden’s parks, green spaces, and other assets so they offer a natural haven for residents’ use and enjoyment.
 The programme includes a mixture of trees of varying sizes, species and numbers planted in various locations, each with their own aim: to provide aesthetic interest, shade, screening, habitat etc. The Council believes in 'the right tree, in the right place, for the right purpose' approach.

-As part of the programme, the Council has put together this simple Residents' Guide to Tree Planting that provides a brief overview of the benefits of tree planting and things to consider before, during and after planting a tree.
+As part of the programme, the Town Council has put together this simple Residents' Guide to Tree Planting that provides a brief overview of the benefits of tree planting and things to consider before, during and after planting a tree.